-- 1 Outcomes Contract: This details the relationship between the Outcomes Funders and the new corporate entity (the organisation responsible for designing and implementing the strategy to deliver outcomes), under which payment from outcomes funders is contingent on the new corporate entity achieving agreed social outcomes.
-Donor agencies and partner governments could be involved as co-commissioners of outcomes. - 2 Investment Agreement: This is an agreement between the new corporate entity and investors, specifying how much investor capital will be drawn down (and the timeline for drawdown) and terms under which payments are made to investors. - 3 Memorandum of Understanding: Depending on country circumstances, there could be a formal Memorandum of Understanding between the government and the Development Impact Partnership, which defines the government's objectives and the manner in which the DIP helps to meet them. - 4 Advisory Agreement: If the new corporate entity has an intermediary acting on its behalf in terms of performance management, data monitoring or evaluation, there will also be an advisory agreement between the new corporate entity and the intermediary detailing the services to be supplied by the intermediary and the fee paid by the new corporate entity for these services. - 5 Service Provider Agreement: There will be a service provider agreement between the new corporate entity and each of the service providers, specifying what services will be delivered, payment and reporting schedules. - 6 Measurement/Verification Agreement: This is an agreement between the outcomes funders and the measurement/verification agent, the organisation contracted to independently measure outcomes or audit the results reported.
+- Outcomes Contract: This details the relationship between the Outcomes Funders and the new corporate entity (the organisation responsible for designing and implementing the strategy to deliver outcomes), under which payment from outcomes funders is contingent on the new corporate entity achieving agreed social outcomes.
+In a developing country context donor agencies and partner governments could be involved as co-commissioners of outcomes. - 2 Investment Agreement: This is an agreement between the new corporate entity and investors, specifying how much investor capital will be drawn down (and the timeline for drawdown) and terms under which payments are made to investors. - 3 Advisory Agreement: If the new corporate entity has a specialist intermediary acting on its behalf in terms of performance management, data monitoring or evaluation, there will also be an advisory agreement between the new corporate entity and the intermediary detailing the services to be supplied by the intermediary and the fee paid by the new corporate entity for these services. - 4 Service Provider Agreement: There will be a service provider agreement between the new corporate entity and each of the service providers, specifying what services will be delivered, payment and reporting schedules. - 5 Measurement/Verification Agreement: This is an agreement between the outcomes funders and the measurement/verification agent, the organisation contracted to independently measure outcomes or audit the results reported.